Ashour15/instchat/README.md

 ## TODO
 - [ ] Write unit test
-- [ ] Catch all 404 requests and return it as a easier human readable format
+- [ ] Catch all 404 requests and return it as aa easier human readable format
 - [ ] Pagiante all index actions